 As in the past, Saint Peter Parish continues to strive to provide a superior Catholic education experience for the children of the parish and community.

 In 2017 St. Peter joined the St. Elizabeth/St. Robert Regional School community.
-The school was was renamed Seton Regional Catholic School, continueing the tradition of quality education as we did with Duchesne High School.
+The school was was renamed Seton Regional Catholic School, continuing the tradition of quality education as we did with Duchesne High School.
 Mother Elizabath Ann Seton and Mother Rose Philippine Duchesne overcame incredible obstacles present to people of faith.
 They gave us the building blocks for the education of children.
 For more information see Seton Regional Catholic School.